fbpx

 I was a little skeptical about meditation.
 I thought meditation was for those who had time on their hands, who could sit cross-legged on cushions, and who could stop thoughts.
 Then, at a weekend retreat, I experienced a meditation that made me get curious about learning more.
 As I explored more, I saw my life changing powerfully as I saw the world through a different lens.
 I saw the desperate need for this tool in my students and knew I had to leave a career that I loved to pursue becoming certified as a meditation coach.
 I had to get this out into the world.

-How and where do you teach mediation?
+How and where do you teach meditation?

 What aspects of your work are you most passionate about and why?